zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/jqlfetch/README.md

-- DataVar will receive the actual screen data on a LIST statement for instance.
+- **DataVar** will receive the actual screen data on a LIST statement, for instance.
 The format is one attribute per column.

 Applies Attribute 7 Conversions (or attribute 3 in Prime-style DICTS) to the data